SongsSearcher/SongsSearcher.github.io/README.md

 Find the length of a song or its release date

+## Known Problems

+- On older versions of mobile Safari, the user interface is jumbled

+- Some countries listed don't return data

 ## About

 Data from the iTunes® API

+Powered by Bootstrap, jQuery, FontAwesome, ShareThis, and Google Analytics

-Email us at <a href="mailto:contact@songssearcher.com">contact@songssearcher.com</a> for questions, comments, or concerns
+✉ Email us at <a href="mailto:contact@songssearcher.com">contact@songssearcher.com</a> for questions, comments, or concerns

-Developed by <a href="https://justingolden21.github.io">Justin Golden</a>
+😃 Developed by <a href="https://justingolden21.github.io">Justin Golden</a>

+✉ Want to talk with me?
+Email me at <a href="mailto:justingolden@rgbstudios.org">justingolden@rgbstudios.org</a>

-Donate via PayPal at <a href="https://www.paypal.me/RGBStudios">paypal.me/RGBStudios</a>
+💸 Donate via PayPal at <a href="https://www.paypal.me/RGBStudios">paypal.me/RGBStudios</a>